telepresenceio/telepresence/docs/tutorials/php.md

 COPY ./index.php /var/www/html
 WORKDIR /var/www/html
 ```
+This is taking the base PHP:7.2-apache docker container and inserting our xdebug configuration so xdebug will run when we execute our `myapp` container.

-Next, you'll build this container:
+Next, you'll build the `myapp` container:

 ```bash
 docker build -t myapp:01 .